Skip to main content

 Our testers rotated through a variety of pillows, sleeping on each for at least two nights.

-Is the pillow comfortable and sufficiently supportive from the moment our heads touched down on the fluff until our morning alarms went off?
+We had side, stomach, and back sleepers test the pillows in this guide.
+We slept on each pillow for several nights while evaluating its performance.
+We also asked and answered questions: Is the pillow comfortable and sufficiently supportive?
 Is it customizable?
 If so, how easy is it to remove and add fill?
-Does it get hot overnight?
-How well does the pillow’s performance match company claims?
-Does the fill feel lumpy?
-If so, can the lumps be smoothed away?
+Does it get hot or stay cool overnight?
+How well does the pillow’s performance match the company's claims?
 (You get the idea.)

 Pillows are perhaps the second most important piece of bedding after your mattress, but they should have a much higher rate of turnover.
 Here are some things to consider when you’re shopping for pillows.